Galley slave: In fiction

 A short account of his ten years as a galley-slave is given by the character Farrabesche in "The Village Rector" by Honoré de Balzac.
 He is sentenced to the galleys as a result of his life as a "chauffeur" (in this case the word refers to a brigand who threatened landowners by roasting them).

-In one of his ill-fated adventures, Miguel de Cervantes's Don Quixote frees a row of prisoners sent to the galleys, including Ginés de Pasamonte.
+In one of his ill-fated adventures, Miguel de Cervantes's Don Quixote frees a row of prisoners being sent to the galleys, including Ginés de Pasamonte.
 The prisoners, however, beat him.
 (Cervantes himself had been captured in 1575 and served as a galley slave in Algiers for five years before he was ransomed).

 In The Sea Hawk, a 1919 historical fiction novel by Rafael Sabatini, as well as the 1924 film based on the novel, the protagonist, Sir Oliver Tressilian, is sold into galley slavery by a relative.

 The Sea Hawk (1940) was originally intended to be a new version of the Sabatini novel, but the studio switched to a story whose protagonist, Geoffrey Thorpe, was loosely based on Sir Francis Drake, although Drake was never a galley slave.
 Howard Koch was working on the script when war broke out in Europe, and the final story deliberately draws vivid parallels between Spain and the Nazi Reich.
 The existence of galley slaves and the misery they endure is set up as a metaphor for life under the Reich.
 When Thorpe (Errol Flynn) liberates a Spanish vessel full of English captives, the freed men row willingly for home to "Strike for the Shores of Dover", the stirring music of score composer Erich Wolfgang Korngold and lyrics by Howard Koch and Jack Scholl.
 The first verse "Pull on the oars!
 Freedom is yours!
 Strike for the shores of Dover!" evoked the recent evacuation from Dunkirk.
 The sets in the 1940 film appear historically accurate.

 In Lew Wallace's novel, Ben-Hur: A Tale of the Christ, Judah is sent to the galleys as a murderer but manages to survive a shipwreck and save the fleet leader, who frees and adopts him.
-Both films based on the novel—Ben-Hur: A Tale of the Christ (1925) and Ben-Hur (1959)—perpetuate the historically inaccurate image of Roman galley slaves.
+Films based on the novel — including Ben-Hur: A Tale of the Christ (1925) and Ben-Hur (1959) — perpetuate the historically inaccurate image of Roman galley slaves.

 In the 1943 epic novel The Long Ships, the protagonist, Orm Tostesson, is captured while raiding in Andalusia and serves as a galley slave for a number of years.

 The 1947 French film Monsieur Vincent shows Saint Vincent de Paul taking the place of a weakened slave at his oar.